 3. Google decides what triggers your ads.

 You don’t get any control over the keywords or search phrases that will trigger your ads.
-The words they choose will be broadly based on your business, but they’ll also be fairly vague, and Google doesn’t give you any say in which one’s should be prioritized or not.
+The words Google chooses will be broadly based on your business, but they’ll also be fairly vague, and they don’t give you any say in which one’s should be prioritized or not.

-Depending on your specific industry, the words they choose may be pretty generic—too generic to drive the sort of traffic you’re looking for to your site.
+Depending on your specific industry, the words they choose may be generic – too generic to drive the sort of traffic you’re looking for.
 The problem with this is that you have no control over the level of intent of each keyword, that will ultimately lead to more conversions, as you explore better performing words at high conversion rates.

 While the right words are essential for success with PPC campaigns, don’t overlook the importance of weeding out negative keywords that have no potential for directing people to your website.
 Getting rid of negative keywords could make the difference between the browsers and the buyers.
 If you’re putting time and money into a Google Smart campaign, you don’t want to have to pay for views that amount to little more than curiosity.